West View of the Cast Iron Bridge – bridge 10

 This is an earlier (1805) incarnation of the transfer below.
 Note that the oval shapes to the far left and right of the title are blank.
 They would later be engraved 'J Dawson & Co' and 'Low Ford Pottery'.
 The Bridge is paired with 'Lord Nelson engaging the Toulon Fleet of the Mouths of the Nile', The Battle of the Nile was fought in 1798.

-A jug of similar age and shape to the one above, decorated with hand-painted flowers.
+A jug of similar age and shape to the one above, decorated with hand-painted flowers consistent with those found on Dawson items.

-These ovoid jugs were likely made before 1820.
-This one showing the launch of a ship on the reverse, and the verse 'May Carpenters Flourish'.
+Another ovoid jug likely made before 1820, showing the launch of a ship on the reverse, and the verse 'May Carpenters Flourish'.

 An exceptionally crisp later imprint with bright over-enamels.
 As with all the transfers on this page, the name of the ship, the 'Lord Duncan' can be seen on the ship's stern (see left).
 The ship was the biggest built in Sunderland at that time, so another source of local pride passing under the bridge.